BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 their names, by their towns, and by their castles; twelve princes according to their nations.

+25:17 And these are the years of the life of Ishmael, an hundred and thirty and seven years: and he gave up the ghost and died;
+and was gathered unto his people.

+25:18 And they dwelt from Havilah unto Shur, that is before Egypt, as thou goest toward Assyria: and he died in the presence of all his brethren.

+25:19 And these are the generations of Isaac, Abraham's son:
+Abraham begat Isaac: 25:20 And Isaac was forty years old when he took Rebekah to wife, the daughter of Bethuel the Syrian of Padanaram, the sister to Laban the Syrian.

+25:21 And Isaac intreated the LORD for his wife, because she was barren: and the LORD was intreated of him, and Rebekah his wife conceived.

+25:22 And the children struggled together within her and she said, if it be so, why am I thus?
+And she went to enquire of the LORD.

 ## The Book of Psalms